DefiMan1729/googleAI/README.md

-# Writing a fiction using Langchain Chains and OpenAI
+# Writing fiction using Langchain Chains and OpenAI